-Moving to & Living in France after Brexit in 2023
+Moving to France 2024: Living & working in France after Brexit

 - Last updated on .

-I am writing this article because I have been contacted by a number of clients in the past few months who are unclear about the post-Brexit requirements for British Nationals moving to and living in France.
-Many clients were unaware that they now require a visa to live in France for more than 3 months.
-Other clients (who were aware of the need to obtain a visa for France), were concerned that the visa application process would be too difficult or complicated.
+I am writing this article because towards the end of 2023, I was still being contacted by a number of clients who were unclear about the arrangements for moving to France post-Brexit.
+Many clients were unaware that they now require a visa to live in France if they want to stay for more than 3 months.
+Other clients, who knew that they would need a visa for France, were nonetheless concerned that the visa application process would be too difficult or complicated.
+I was also contacted by a number of younger people who wanted advice on finding work in France after Brexit.

-- it is still perfectly possible to move to France in 2023.
+- it is still perfectly possible to move to France in 2024 and live here long term.

-- If you are a UK National you can stay in France more than 90 days at a time.
+- If you are a UK National, it is still perfectly possible for you to live in France more than 90 days at a time.

 Here we outline the steps you need to follow for moving to France after Brexit and how you can live in France long term.